 An alternative means of communicating SHE codes to refresh their content in the minds of staff is being developed as a range of short, on-line training packages called 'BiteSize SHE'.
-These have been developed in house and are specific to our SHE Codes - one per code and include a self-assessment test.
-The first batch contains SHE codes which are relevant to many staff.
+These are being developed in house and are specific to SHE Codes - one per code and include a self-assessment test.